-Erika Girardi Says She’s A ‘Proud Mom’ After Releasing Rare Pic Of Her ‘Essential-Worker’ Son
+Erika Girardi Says She’s A ‘Proud Mom’ After Releasing Rare Pic Of Her ‘Essential Worker Son’

 “I posted it and I’m glad I did,” the Bravo star said of the photo.
 “He’s a very fine young man and I’m super proud.”

-Erika also noted that while she hasn’t “heard” yet if Tommy saw her Instagram post, her fans have responded in a positive way with more than 235,000 likes on the photo.
+Erika also noted that while she hasn’t heard yet if Tommy saw her Instagram post, her fans have responded in a positive way with more than 235,000 likes on the photo.

 “I put him on Instagram he’s my best-performing post,” she laughed.

-Erika previously told Cohen that viewers would probably never see her son on The Real Housewives of Beverly Hills because he’s in a totally different profession than she is, per Bravo.
+Erika previously told Cohen that viewers would probably never see her son on The Real Housewives of Beverly Hills because he’s in a totally different profession than she is, per Bravo TV.

 “He’s a real police officer in the streets,” the reality star said on Watch What Happens Live in 2017.